YellowYak/Gfx2d/README.md

 * .NET 10
 * Visual Studio

 Open the Solution in Visual Studio.
-Set the appropriate project as the Start Up Project: **Gfx2d.Standalone** to "play" the game; **Gfx2d.LevelEditor** to create or edit a level; or **Gfx2d.TextureEditor** to create or edit a texture.
+Set the appropriate project as the Start Up Project: **Gfx2d.Standalone** to "play" the game; or **Gfx2d.LevelEditor** to create or edit a level.
 Then Build and Run the project.
 (Note: presently the **Gfx2d.Standalone** project has a hard-coded path to the level JSON file - you'll need to update this manually.)

 ## Gfx2d.Engine